Published on August 28th, 2017 | by Mattress Journal0

 |Mattress Firm||Innerspring||Simmons Beautyrest World Class Bridgewater Firm Set||$1,599||10 years non-prorated|

 |Serta||Spring/Foam Hybrid||Serta iComfort Hybrid Visionaire Firm Set||$1,999||10 years non-prorated|

 Above, we highlight one selection from each bed category from this year’s group of Labor Day mattress sales.
 Here’s some info about last year’s picks of you’re curious to start shopping:

 For memory foam, we chose Amerisleep because it is one of the few brands not using either low-quality materials or with hefty markups.
 There are a few cheaper memory foam options in Labor Day mattress sales, but most of those offer low-density foams, shorter return policies and warranties, and little or below-average customer reviews.
 More expensive brands aren’t using higher densities, and have similar or lower reviews and guarantees, making this established brand a good bet.

 Innersprings abound in 2017 Labor Day mattress sales so picking just one is no easy task.
 We looked for a bed that delivered the best combination of coil count/durability plus quality foams for the price, as well as at reviews and guarantees.
-One we think stands out is the Beautyrest World Class Recharge Shakespeare Luxury Firm set from Sleepy’s.
-It has higher than average reviews and it’s an established model.
-Sleepy’s website seems fairly transparent about the quality, and the pricing proves fair.
+One we think stands out is the Beautyrest World Class Bridgewater Firm set from Mattress Firm.
+It has higher than average reviews and it’s an established collection.
+Mattress Firm’s website seems fairly transparent about the quality, and the pricing proves fair.